verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Are you sleeping?
 No. There's a bug in my eye and I'm trying to suffocate him.
 - [ ] I identify as a threat.
 My pronouns are try/me.
 - [ ] You gotta trust my knowledge as I'm older than Google.
+- [ ] What song do you associate the most with your outfit today?
+Or how your day went?